pruthvikp/New/README.md

-Sure, here's a description you could use for your GitHub repository:

----

 📚 Yelp Reviews Classification with Multinomial Naive Bayes and NLP 🤖

 This repository houses a comprehensive Machine Learning project aimed at classifying Yelp reviews using Multinomial Naive Bayes and Natural Language Processing (NLP) techniques.
 Leveraging the power of scikit-learn and NLTK libraries, this project dives into the realm of sentiment analysis and text classification.